 Full time employees are those that work 30 or more hours per week.
 Regular part-time employees are those that work more than 14 hours but less than 30 hours per week.
-Regular part time employees are eligible for vacation as defined by their scheduled days of work.
-For example, an employee working three (3) seven hour days equates to earning three (3) seven hour vacation days.
+Regular full-time & part-time employees are eligible for vacation as defined by their scheduled days of work.
+Part-time example, an employee working three (3) seven hour days equates to earning three (3) seven hour vacation days.
+Full-time example, an employee working four (4) eight hour days equates to earning four (4) eight hour vacation days.